Getting a Sworn Translation in Italy

 - the deadline set for its delivery (the tighter the deadline, the higher the cost);

-- the number of revenue stamps that need to be applied to the document;
+- the number of revenue stamps required for the document;

 - a €16,00 revenue stamp on the first page of the translation and then one every 4 pages (the oath statement is included in the page count) or 100 lines.
 This means that if 2 pages contain more than 100 lines, you need to add one more revenue stamp.
 The same happens if, for example, 5 pages contain less than 100 lines.